 Having a website has become very easy due to the availability of various tools and services for web development.
-Content management systems (CMS’s) like WordPress, Joomla!, Drupal, Magento, and host of other tools, plugins allow business owners to build an online presence very easily.
-The CMS’s highly flexible/customizable architecture, a wide range of plugins, and various ready to use modules have reduced the need to spend the time to learn web development basics before able to build a functional website.
+Content management systems (CMSs) like WordPress, Joomla!, Drupal, Magento, and a host of other tools, and plugins allow business owners to build an online presence very easily.
+The CMS’s highly flexible/customizable architecture, wide range of plugins, and various ready-to-use modules have reduced the need to spend time learning web development basics before being able to build a functional website.

 The process of designing an online business or personal website is great.
-However, as all good this comes with some bad side, there are some negative points in this process also.
-You can find many webmasters who actually do not know how to make their website secure.
-There is a big misunderstanding when it comes to the necessity of securing the website, and exactly whose responsibility it is to secure
+However, as with all good, this comes with some bad sides, and there are some negative points in this process also.
+You can find many webmasters who actually do not know how to make their websites secure.
+There is a big misunderstanding when it comes to the necessity of securing the website, and exactly whose responsibility it is to secure it.

 let’s see what some basic steps that are absolutely necessary for the website owner to keep their website secure:-